patricktgriffin/TIME-Seq/README.md

 In addition to mapping, processing, and methylation calling (Bismark), the script written by “writeScripts_analyzeTimeSeq.R” also collects and print sample processing stats and overlap with target loci (provided as a .bed file).

+The genomes that we used were downloaded from iGenome (https://support.illumina.com/sequencing/sequencing_software/igenome.html).
+If using the script without altering it, you need to reference your own genome directory that contains the genome fasta that then has been BS converted (bismark_genome_preparation) and prepared into a bowtie2 index that is automatically named: "Bisulfite_Genome".

+The bed files that you want to intersect for on-target analysis of hybrid capture need to be contained in the base directory in a subdirectory called captureAnalysis.

 For any help or questions please contact ptgriffin {at} g.harvard.edu